aadithyancodes/aadithyancodes/README.md

 # 💫 About Me:
-A 19 y/o boy who loves computers and softwares!
+A 19 y/o BCA student who loves computers and softwares!

 ## 🌐 Socials: